Why Do I Feel Weird or Off? | JED

 Do you have a diagnosed mental or physical health condition?

-If so, consider checking in on your medication schedule, any possible medication interactions, your blood sugar, or any other medical indicators that could be part of your negative feelings.
-If you’ve lapsed on medications or are experiencing a health complication, reach out to your doctor.
+If so, consider checking in on your medication schedule, any possible medication interactions or side effects, your blood sugar, or other medical indicators that could be part of your negative feelings.
+If you’ve lapsed on medications or are experiencing a health complication, reach out to your health care provider.

 If applicable to you, could your weird or off feelings be linked to your menstrual cycle?

-If you are currently experiencing your period, consider how your “off” feelings may be related to where you’re at in your cycle.
-Hormonal changes can cause fluctuations in emotions and energy levels.
-Being more emotional or less energetic due to your menstrual cycle does not make your feelings any less valid—it’s just a reason for why you might be experiencing them.
-If the feelings persist and you think they might be related to menstruation, talk to your doctor.
+Consider how your “off” feelings may be related to where you’re at in your cycle.
+Hormonal changes can cause fluctuations in emotions and energy levels, making you feel weird overall.
+Being more emotional or less energetic due to your menstrual cycle does not make your feelings any less valid — it’s just a reason for why you might be experiencing them.
+If the feelings persist and you think they might be related to menstruation, talk to your health care provider — physical and emotional discomfort related to your menstrual cycle can often be treated.

 Search Resource Center